ramseyharrison/s-expressions/README.md

 # s expressions in C++

-Type system for s expressions in C++, including a very basic parser to go from text representation to the object representation.
+Type system for s expressions in C++, including a very basic parser to go from the text representation to the object representation.

 Example usage is exemplified in main.cpp